jbhopkins/bioxtasraw/docs/source/tutorial/s4_save_plots.rst

 in presentations or papers.
 Vector graphics are images that can be rescaled (preserving aspect ratio) arbitrarily without loss of quality.
-We recommend the "Scalable Vector Graphics" (.svg) format for vector graphics saved with matplotlib, but you can select other options as it suits your needs.
+We recommend the "Scalable Vector Graphics" (.svg) format for vector graphics saved with RAW, but you can select other options as it suits your needs.
 For raster graphics (e.g. images with a defined set of pixels) we recommend "Portable Network File" (.png) as it has lossless compression.